grondak/cevtt/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for info on contributing to Cucumber.js.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for info on contributing to cevtt.

 ## Code of Conduct